Lego: In popular culture

+Lego bricks have a reputation for causing pain when stepped on, often being humorously exaggerated as more extreme than that caused by even the worst injuries.
+In this way, they are viewed as a sort of modern-day caltrop.

 Clones

 The last significant patent for Lego bricks expired in 1978.
 Since then, competitors have produced blocks of similar dimensions and design that can be connected with Lego bricks.
 In 2002, Lego sued the CoCo Toy Company in Beijing for copyright infringement over its "Coko bricks" product.
 CoCo was ordered to cease manufacture of the products, publish a formal apology and pay damages.
 Lego sued the English company Best-Lock Construction Toys in German courts in 2004 and 2009; the Federal Patent Court of Germany denied Lego trademark protection for the shape of its bricks for the latter case.
 In 2005, the Lego Company sued Canadian company Ritvik Holdings Inc., which makes Mega Bloks, for trademark violation.
 However, the Supreme Court of Canada upheld Ritvik Holdings Inc.'s rights to sell its product.
 In 2010, the European Court of Justice ruled that the eight-peg design of the original Lego brick "merely performs a technical function [and] cannot be registered as a trademark."